eaasi/user-handbook/source/guide/import-resource.rst

 .. image:: ../images/choose_system.png
   :align: center

 Name the Environment you want to create with your Computer Image, and then use the "Select operating system/System" dropdown menu to select the closest equivalent of your specific operating system.
 These options are templates that will auto-populate your Environment with an appropriate :term:`hardware configuration`.
-(To have templates in this menu, you must have imported Emulator images first; see :ref:`Managing Emulators <managing_emulators>` and :ref:`emulator compatility <emulators>` for process and recommendations)

 .. image:: ../images/machine_name.png
   :align: center